vicperdana/vicperdana.github.io/_posts/2022-12-09-startups-set-your-tenancy.md

 ## Tip #4: Transfer your subscription to the new Azure AD tenant
 Since the subscription is assigned to the original Azure AD tenant, you want to [move the subscription to the new tenant](https://learn.microsoft.com/en-us/azure/role-based-access-control/transfer-subscription).
 Or if you have an existing Azure AD tenant created as part of Office 365 subscription, transfer the subscription to that tenant and assign an administrative role to the subscription.

-> **_NOTE:_**  I would strongly recommend doing an impact assessment if you have any existing resources in your current subscription.
+> **_NOTE:_**  I would strongly recommend doing an impact assessment if you have any existing resources in your current subscription before doing the transfer.

 ## Tip #5: (optional) if no longer required, remove your original Azure AD tenant
 To keep it simple, remove your original Azure AD tenant (the one that was automatically created) including your personal e.g., outlook.com; user account.